 - Gather around all the available car documents.
 Selling junk cars in Nevada without titles is possible, however, providing relevant papers ensures more money.
 If the title is misplaced, make sure to get the replacement at Nevada DMV

 - Find another buyer or a reliable junkyard.
 Hunt down the best junkyards in Nevada and ensure they are licensed and credible.
 Check newspaper listings, Meta (formerly Facebook), Craigslist, Marketplace, etc. for individual buyers

 - Wash your vehicle.
 It's best to wipe down and vacuum every bit of the car's surface before selling your clunker in Nevada.
 Check all crevices and compartments such as glove and console departments for personal items

 - If necessary, get rid of nonmetal components and license plates.
 You've to surrender license plates in Nevada if they aren't being employed on other cars.
 Some salvage yards may ask to strip the vehicle of upholstery and other nonmetal components if they accept metal parts of cars only

 - Remove parts that work.
 Make sure to take out components such as alternators or transmissions before tossing your junk car in Nevada

 - Sign over the car title.
 To close the deal in Nevada, sign over the vehicle's title and give it to the buyer (private buyer or salvage yard)

 - Cancel vehicle insurance.
 Stop paying for a car's coverage that no longer is used.
 Get paid cash for junking your car in Nevada

-That is the process to sell your junk car for cash.
+That is the process of how to sell your junk car.